top of page

 R > G

-This simple equation explains why the wealthy continuously get richer, while the cost of living hits regular people hard and inequality keeps growing.
+This simple equation explains why the wealthy continuously get richer.
+The cost of living is hitting normal people hard, and inequality is growing.

-Those who now own wealth, or assets such as investments, are seeing their wealth grow faster than wages are rising.
-That's the way the world is now, and this is the result of deliberate economic design, not an inevitable truth.
+Those who own wealth or assets, such as investments, see their wealth grow faster than wages.
+This is the current reality, a result of deliberate economic design, not an inevitable truth.

 • R (Rate of Return on Capital): This is the profit you make from owning assets, such as rents, dividends, and equity gains from stock market investing.